 10 Minutes of Optional Beach Work

-That appears at the end of some specialization workout programs I’ve created; specifically the (S)hero Workout Program.
-However, the Optional Beach Work can be performed at the end of any Beautiful Badass Workout, too.
+That appears at the end of some specialization workout programs I’ve created; specifically the Train to be Awesome Programs.

 First, let’s define 10 Minutes of Optional Beach Work and explain it’s inclusion.